cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 All notable changes to this tool will be documented in this file.

+!!! info ""
-!> Whenever you're updating between versions where format/hash of keys have changed , or you're changing networks - it is recommended to Backup your Wallet and Pool folders before you proceed with launching cntools on a fresh network.
+    Whenever you're updating between versions where format/hash of keys have changed , or you're changing networks - it is recommended to Backup your Wallet and Pool folders before you proceed with launching cntools on a fresh network.

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [8.4.13] - 2021-07-08
+##### Changed
+- Documentation references updated to new site layout

 ## [8.4.12] - 2021-06-28
 ##### Fixed